Nandakishore695/HTML-CSS-Javascript/README.md

 - windows.localstorage.setItem(key,value);
 - value=windows.localstorage.getItem(key);
 - windows.localstorage.removeItem(key)
 - windows.sessionstorage.setItem(key,value);
 - value=windows.sessionstorage.getItem(key);
 - windows.sessionstorage.removeItem(key

 **29.What is cookies and how it works?**

-- A cookie is a small piece of data that a website stores on a user's browser to remember information about the user, such as personalization and tracking user behavior.
-Generally, email and password are will not stored directly in cookies, instead of that server will create a session ID for session management.
+- A cookie is a small piece of data that a website stores on a user's browser to remember information about the user, such as personalization and tracking user behaviour.
+Generally, email and password are will not store directly in cookies, instead of that server will create a session ID for session management.

+**30.Explain Different between image and figure tag?**

+Both the tags are used to display images on a webpage, but they have different purposes.

+-	The image tag is primarily used for embedding images on a webpage.
+-	It is a self-closing tag
+-	Requires the "src" attribute to specify image source.
+-	Optional attributes like "alt," "width," and "height" can be included.
+-	The figure tag is used to group together an image or a video along with a caption.
+-	It Requires a closing tag.
+-	It is used to semantically organize the content of an image.